4X more beginner level challenges than you can find anywhere else in Mississauga

 Per person, each package includes:

-- Roped climbing, bouldering, autobelays and fitness equipment
+- Access to huge amounts of roped climbing, bouldering, autobelays and fitness equipment

 - Unlimited access (in and out privileges)

 Yes!
 Make sure each child who is bouldering is directly supervised by an adult who has recently taken our bouldering orientation.